emgucv/emgucv/Emgu.CV.Example/MAUI/MauiDemoApp/README.md

 To build the Mac OS MAUI App and run it, use this command:
 > dotnet build -t:Run -f net8.0-maccatalyst

-To build the iOS MAUI app and run it on a simulator, use this command:
+To build the iOS MAUI app and run it on an x86-64 ios simulator (arm64 simulator is currently not supported), use this command:
 > dotnet build -t:Run -f net8.0-ios

 To build the iOS MAUI .ipa file for iOS device, use this command: